Kiriki-liszt/JS_Inflator/README.md

 8x Lin-phase
 <img src="https://github.com/Kiriki-liszt/JS_Inflator_to_VST2_VST3/raw/main/screenshots/OS_8x_Lin.png"  width="400"/>

-* Latency Reporting
+* Latency change reporting

-Naive implementaiton could use 'sendTextMessage' and 'receiveText' pair.
+Restarting plugin should be from Contorller side.
+One example would be using 'sendTextMessage' and 'receiveText' pair, so when Processor detects parameter change related to latency, it sends textMessage and Controller receives it and restarts.

 * Knob Modes